-This is reviewed quarterly by SMT and The Quality Team and is supported by a report run on our MIS, that contains all learner data.
+This is reviewed quarterly by SLT and is supported by a report run on our MIS that contains all apprentice / learner data.
+This allows us to;

-This allows us to build up a fuller picture of our learner profile in terms of E&D data, which will assist us to consider areas of under-representation and develop actions to address this This enables positive action interventions and, by compiling trend data, helps inform future planning, and policies;

-Helps us to focus on actions to promote positive relations between different equality groups;

-Helps us assess the impact of proposed policies and initiatives on different equality groups;

-The TESS Group uses equality data to understand the employee profile alongside learner profiles, which enables us to identify areas of strength and vulnerability and eliminate any adverse impact on equality;

-The TESS Group will ensure that training is accessible for all learners in a variety of settings by considering the following:

-Provide a range of support services which will enable learners with particular physical, social and cultural needs to participate fully in their funded programme, including but not limited to: - tutorial support additional support with learning, for example English and maths additional learning support, for example dyslexia, hearing and autistic support specialists

-Seek to make continuous improvements to physical access to all of its buildings and make reasonable adjustments to ensure that students, staff and visitors with access requirements due to disability are not disadvantaged.
+- Develop a fuller picture of our apprentice / learner profile in terms of equality and diversity data, which will assist us to consider areas of under-representation and develop actions to address this - Identify positive action interventions and, by compiling trend data, helps inform futureplanning, and policies - Focus on actions to promote positive relations between different equality groups Assess the impact of proposed policies and initiatives on different equality groups Use equality data to understand the employee profile alongside apprentice / learner profiles, which enables us to identify areas of strength and vulnerability and eliminate any adverse impact on equality - Ensure that training is accessible for all apprentices / learners in a variety of settings by considering the following: - Provide a range of support services which will enable learners with particular physical, social and cultural needs to participate fully in their funded programme, including but not limited to; - Tutorial support additional support with learning, for example English and maths - Additional learning support, for example dyslexia, hearing and autistic support specialists - Seek to make continuous improvements to physical access to all of its buildings and make reasonable adjustments to ensure that students, staff and visitors with access requirementsdue to disability are not disadvantaged.
 This also applies to activities being carried out at a learner workplace.